google/oss-fuzz/README.md

 have a significant user base and/or be critical to the global IT infrastructure.

 To submit a new target to oss-fuzz:
-- create a pull request and provide the following information:
+- create an issue and provide the following information:
   * project site and details
   * source code repository location
   * a link to the project security issue reporting process *OR*